Visiting an Ohio Dispensary Near You

 What do I need when I visit a dispensary in Ohio?

 All dispensary visitors must bring a valid, government-issued photo ID.
-If you are a medical patient, you will also need to present your valid medical cannabis card.
+If you are a medical patient, you will also need to present your valid medical marijuana card.
 (Ohio does not accept medical cards issued by other states.)

 Where can marijuana be purchased in Ohio?

 Like in most states, cannabis can only be purchased in state-licensed dispensaries.
-You can visit Verilife’s Cincinnati, Hillsboro, or Wapakoneta locations to make cannabis purchases.
+You can visit Verilife’s Cincinnati, Hillsboro, Solon, or Wapakoneta locations to make cannabis purchases.

 What are acceptable forms of ID for dispensaries in Ohio?